-The target population of the survey is every person aged 15 and over, living in the household of the selected dwelling without regards to permanent, temporary or unregistered stays.
-Data for the students living in hostels, schoolchildren living in boarding schools and persons living temporarily in worker homes are collected within the households to which they belong.
-Inmates of prison or mental institutions, foreign citizens with temporary stay are not surveyed.
-From the 1st quarter of 1997 to the 4th quarter of 2005 the conscripts on compulsory military service were included in the LFS.
+The target population of the survey is every person aged 15 and over, living in the household of the selected dwelling without regard to permanent, temporary or unregistered stays.
+Data for students living in hostels, schoolchildren at boarding schools and persons living temporarily in worker homes are collected within the households to which they belong.
+Inmates of prison or mental institutions, and foreign citizens staying temporarily are not surveyed.
+From the first quarter of 1997 to the fourth quarter of 2005, conscripts on compulsory military service were included in the LFS.

-A household is a group of persons sharing common accommodation and house keeping budget.
+A household is a group of persons sharing common accommodation and housekeeping budget.
 Persons living on their own constitute one-person households.

-The sampling design is a stratified two-stage probability sampling of dwelling units, using the Census of Population 2001 as the basis for the sampling.
+The sampling design is a stratified two-stage probability sampling of dwelling units, using the Census of Population 2001 as the basis.

-The strata are formed by (79) districts, which correspond to the NUTS-4 level.
+The strata are formed by (79) districts, which correspond to the NUTS 4 level.